Manage access to lists

 • Admins can view the list in Workspace settings.

-Admins and full access members can update list access from two places:
+Workspace admins and Full access members can update list access from two places:

 • The Share menu when viewing the list